TheBucketHato/OpenCFU_Research/README-STUDENT.md

 <h2>Key learnings</h2>
 <strong>FILL THIS IN</strong><br/>
-So... what did you learn? (start this, but **come back to it at the end of the sprint**) I learned a lot of the different approaches of AI, such as few shot modeling and how different algorithms to process images.
+So... what did you learn? (start this, but **come back to it at the end of the sprint**)

+I learned a lot of the different approaches of AI, such as few shot modeling and how different algorithms to process images.
 In addition, I also learned a lot of what happens in the biology side, and current colony counting process in the hospital laboratories.

 <h2>Running your project</h2>
 <strong>FILL THIS IN</strong><br/>
 How would I, or anyone who comes across this project, run this project?
 Make sure to include all the steps.

+To run this project, you would have to download all of the files listed here onto VS Code.
+You can also download separate culture images online and test OpenCFU's accuracy by uploading the images to the software when it is booted.
 <h2>Misc.</h2>
 Feel free to add anything else you want here :)